Compare / OpenQR vs Bitly

 OpenQR vs Bitly

 Bitly is the best-known link shortener, and it now bundles QR codes too — but its free tier is tight (a handful of QR codes, short analytics retention) and the useful limits sit behind monthly plans.
-OpenQR gives you unlimited free static codes with no watermark and no account, free dynamic codes with free scan analytics, a custom oqr.to back-half, a built-in UTM builder, CSV bulk creation, a free API and an MCP server for AI agents — with an open-source core.
+OpenQR gives you unlimited free static codes with no watermark or account, dynamic codes and scan analytics on the free tier (10 codes and 7-day history; unlimited codes and full history on Pro for £4/mo), a custom oqr.to back-half, a built-in UTM builder, CSV bulk creation, a free API and an MCP server for AI agents — with an open-source core.
 Here's the honest breakdown, including where Bitly still leads.

 Feature